ipccheng/k8s-home-lab/README.md

 Then dry run the master-playbook.yml first and edit the playbook if needed.

-`ansible-playbook --connection:local master-playbook.yml --check -vvv`
+`ansible-playbook --connection=local master-playbook.yml --check -vvv`

 If everything seems OK, run

-`ansible-playbook --connection:local master-playbook.yml`
+`ansible-playbook --connection=local master-playbook.yml`

 **6. Check whether the K8S master node is running**